Assessed Value vs. Equalized Value

 Let me begin by stating that I do not profess to be a residential property assessment expert, so if I miss some subtle nuance in this article, please forgive me.
 We are just going to be dealing with some basic understanding of terms commonly used with residential property assessments.

 So, if the assessed value of my home is a lot more than the equalized value, I should appeal my taxes, right?
 Maybe yes, maybe no. It is my understanding that the tax courts allow a 15% variance off of the equalization ratio before an appeal is considered.
 I have also heard that if there is a home in your town exactly like yours, but it is assessed for a lesser amount, you may have grounds for an appeal.
+If you do have concerns regarding your assessed value your local tax assessor should be available to discuss and explain your assessment to you.

 We understand that the whole discussion of assessments can be difficult to understand, so if you feel that we can help, please feel free to give us a call.
-See you down the road.